tpltnt/fudi-rs/README.md

 An implementation of the Fast Universal Digital Interface networking protocol.
 This can be used to communicate with Pure Data via the netsend / netreceive objects.
+*note*: This implementation does not handle escaped whitepace in message atoms.

 The specification implies ASCII encoding for the messages.
 A message needs a trailing newline (i.e. '\n') according to the Java example in the [old wiki page](https://web.archive.org/web/20120304071510/http://wiki.puredata.info/en/FUDI).
 This is not explicitly mentioned in the FUDI specification.